amit25bhalerao/Microcontroller-and-Embedded-Systems-Laboratory/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-List of Assembly Language Programs included in the repository:
+List of Microcontroller and Embedded System Programs included in the repository:

 <p align="justify">
 Program 1 •	Write an assembly language program to multiply two 16 bit numbers.